obrunomarciano/obrunomarciano/README.md

 ## HARD SKILL
-* Teste de automação - Conhecimento e uso de linguagens de programação
+* Automation testing - Knowledge and use of programming languages ​​- Knowledge in Database